mshumko/asilib/docs/examples.rst

     :alt: A fisheye lens view of an auroral arc.
     :width: 75%

-    A bright auroral arc that was analyzed by Imajo et al., 2021 "Active auroral arc powered by accelerated electrons from very high altitudes"
+    A bright auroral arc that was analyzed by Imajo et al. 2021 "Active auroral arc powered by accelerated electrons from very high altitudes"

 .. code:: python